elconteodesombraluz-jpg/War3-3.0-Win7-Compatibility-Pack/README.md

 The Warcraft runtime correction itself is process-local; no patched Warcraft file remains after the game exits.

+The World Editor helper does not install anything persistently.
+Its four-byte correction is process-local and disappears when World Editor exits.
+Deleting the extracted World Editor fix files is sufficient to remove that helper.

 ## What the pack does not do

 It does not redirect Battle.net traffic, emulate Blizzard authentication, fabricate credentials/tokens, bypass account authentication, redirect Warcraft III to another server, replace Microsoft system DLLs, distribute Blizzard executables, or patch Blizzard files on disk.

 It **does** temporarily change four bytes of validated Warcraft process memory under an exact predicate/hash guard.
 That is intentionally documented rather than hidden behind the older provider-only wording that said the project did not patch Warcraft at all.

+The World Editor helper follows the same principle.
+It does not modify `World Editor.exe`, `worldedit_loader.dll`, or map files on disk.
+It temporarily changes one validated four-byte process-memory field only when the exact supported binary hashes and runtime predicate are present.

 ## Original provider preservation